SinghCoder/singhcoder.github.io/content/posts/fitness-track.md

 - Weight (morning and night)
 - Number of weeks I had been regular in gym/number of classes attended.
 - Occasional BMI and other metrics from [InBody machine](https://www.inbody.in/) installed in the gym I go to.

+The actual exercises I do, and the number of reps/PRs etc are tracked in the Cult app itself, and for now I had not went into finding the API for that to extract that data into sheet..
+Maybe sometime in near future :)

 ## How I track all this?